-During the six months ended June 30, 2007 and 2006, approximately 48,000 and 57,000 shares were issued and approximately \$6.3 million and \$4.8 million of proceeds were received, respectively, from dividend reinvestments and/or stock purchases under the DRIP.
+During the three months ended March 31, 2008 and 2007, approximately 1,000 and 17,000 shares were issued and approximately \$80,000 and \$2.3 million of proceeds were received, respectively, from dividend reinvestments and/or stock purchases under the DRIP.
 DRIP shares may be issued at a discount to the market price.

-Our board of directors adopted a long-term, seven-year compensation program for senior management.
-The program, which measured our performance over a 48-month period (unless terminated earlier) commencing April 1, 2003, provided that holders of our common equity were to achieve a 40% total return during the measurement period over a base of \$30.07 per share before any restricted stock awards were granted.
-Plan participants would receive an award of restricted stock in an amount between 8% and 10% of the excess return over the baseline return.
+Our board of directors adopted a long-term, seven-year compensation program for certain members of senior management.
+The program, which measured our performance over a 48-month period (unless terminated earlier) commencing April 1, 2003, provided that holders of our common equity were to achieve a 40% total return during the measurement period over a base share price of \$30.07 per share before any restricted stock awards were granted.
+Plan participants would receive an award of restricted stock in an amount between 8% and 10% of the excess total return over the baseline return.
 At the end of the four-year measurement period, 40% of the award will vest on the measurement date and 60% of the award will vest ratably over the subsequent three years based on continued employment.
-Any restricted stock to be issued under the program will be allocated from our 2005 Stock Option and Incentive Plan (as defined below), which was previously approved through a stockholder vote in May 2002.
+Any restricted stock to be issued under the program will be allocated from our 2005 Stock Option and Incentive Plan (as defined below), which was previously approved through a stockholder vote in May 2005.
 In April 2007, the Compensation Committee determined that under the terms of the 2003 Outperformance Plan, as of March 31, 2007, the performance hurdles had been met and the maximum performance pool of \$22,825,000, taking into account forfeitures, was established.
 In connection with this event, approximately 166,312 shares of restricted stock (as adjusted for forfeitures) were allocated under the 2005 Stock Option and Incentive Plan.
 These awards are subject to vesting as noted above.
-We record the expense of the restricted stock award in accordance with SFAS 123-R. The fair value of the award on the date of grant was determined to be \$3.2 million.
-Forty percent of the value of the award will be amortized over four years and the balance will be amortized at 20% per year over five, six and seven years, respectively, such that 20% of year five, 16.67% of year six, and 14.29% of year seven will be recorded in year one.
-Compensation expense of \$101,500, \$203,000, \$162,500 and \$325,500 was recorded during the three and six months ended June 30, 2007 and 2006, respectively.
+We record the expense of the restricted stock award will be amortized over four years and the balance will be amortized at 20% per year over five, six and seven years, respectively, such that 20% of year five, 16.67% of year six, and 14.29% of year seven will be recorded in year one.
+Compensation expense of \$58,000 and \$0.1 million related to this plan was recorded during the three months ended March 31, 2008 and 2007, respectively.